Maurice Golden: Political career

 Golden has been a member of the Conservative Party since 1998.
 Golden stood for the Local Authority Elections in Dundee in Sidlaw West in 2002.
 He worked as a Campaign Manager for Douglas Taylor in the Perth and North Perthshire constituency in 2005.
 He stood for the Scottish Parliament in 2007 as the Conservative candidate for Central Fife.
 He was selected as the Conservative Party candidate in the Glenrothes by-election for the Westminster Parliament in 2008, securing third place as Labour retained the seat.
 Two years later Golden secured second place in Central Ayrshire with 8,934 votes after standing in the 2010 UK General Election.
 In 2011, Golden stood for election to the Scottish Parliament in the Cunninghame North constituency.

+Member of the Scottish Parliament

-In 2016, Golden stood for the Scottish Parliament as the Conservative candidate for Clydebank and Milngavie where he trebled the vote although came third, then was elected from the West Scotland regional list.
+In 2016, Golden stood for the Scottish Parliament as the Conservative candidate for Clydebank and Milngavie where he took third place with 6,029 votes (18.4%).

+Having not won the constituency, he was elected from the West Scotland regional list.

 Golden was the Chief Whip and Business Manager, and Spokesperson for the Low Carbon Economy in the Parliament.

-At the 2021 Scottish Parliament election, he was re-elected to the Scottish Parliament for the North East Scotland region.
+At the 2021 Scottish Parliament election, Golden sought re-election as a list candidate for the North East Scotland region.

+Additionally, he ran in the Angus South constituency, finishing second with 34.8% of the vote.

+On the regional list, the Conservatives retained their four seats, with Golden being re-elected.

-Maurice has pushed for a Private members' bill to tackle dog theft.
+Golden has pushed for a Private members' bill to tackle dog theft.
 The official consultation is expected to begin in 2022.